Stiffer penalties proposed for HOV-lane cheaters

 “Some folks get very creative,” Washington State Patrol Trooper Guy Gill of District 1, which includes Pierce County, said in 2015.
 “We’ve seen mannequins, sleeping bags propped up with hats, articles of clothing, duffel bags, Halloween masks on bags.
 You name it, we’ve seen it.”

-But sneaksters and cheats might want to rethink their priorities a little if a plan to crack down on HOV violators passes the state Legislature.
+But sneaksters and cheats might want to think again if a plan to crack down on HOV violators passes the state Legislature.

 Under a bill proposed by Sen. Marko Liias, D-Lynnwood, drivers caught violating HOV laws the first time would face a slightly higher fine than they currently do.
 The next time, the penalties would be hundreds of dollars more.